Nodal domain theorems for $p$-Laplacians on signed graphs: Perron-Frobenius theorem on antibalanced graphs

 So we have $ \sum_{y\sim x}w_{xy}\Phi_p(f(y))=0$.
-Bacause $f(y)\geq 0$ for any $y\in V$, we obtain $f(y)=0$ for any $y\sim x$.
-And by connection of $\Gamma$, we have $f=0$ on all vertices, which is impossible.
+Because $f(y)\geq 0$ for any $y\in V$, we obtain $f(y)=0$ for any $y\sim x$.
+By the connectedness of $\Gamma$, we have $f=0$ on all vertices, which can not happen.
 So $f$ is positive on all vertices.
-At last, we use Theorem \ref{thm:pr} to get $\lambda=\lambda_n$, contradiction. \end{proof} Since a connected bipartite graph is both balanced and antibalanced, we can apply the above theorem to derive the following corollary. \begin{cor} For any connected bipartite graph, there is no eigenvalue between the largest variational eigenvalue and the second largest variational eigenvalue. \end{cor}
+Then, we apply Theorem \ref{thm:pr} to get $\lambda=\lambda_n$, which leads to a contradiction. \end{proof} Using again the fact that a bipartite graph with $\sigma\equiv 1$ is antibalanced, we derive from Theorem \ref{thm:antibalanced_no} the following corollary. \begin{cor} For any connected bipartite graph, there are no eigenvalues between the largest and the second largest variational eigenvalues of the corresponding $p$-Laplacian with $p>1$. \end{cor}